michaelmc/QualtricsAutoSurveyor/README.md

 3. Shuffle the users
 4. Create a new Qualtrics panel and add unique users
 5. Send the specified survey to those users

+Ideally, a new .csv will be loaded periodically and this script will be run with a cron job with the same time interval.